 In the case of Sonic X, there is mutual hatred between fans of Cosmo/Tails and Cream/Tails.
 Cosmo dies in the final episode anyways.

-Also in Sonic X, Molly is bashed for trying to steal Maria away from Shadow.
+Also in Sonic X, Molly is bashed for trying to steal Shadow away from Maria.
 The ironic thing is that Maria is already dead by the time Molly is introduced.

 Tales of Symphonia has this for Colette, the female lead who interferes with alternate pairings (both het and yaoi) for the male lead.
-She's detested by much of the fandom, mostly for being a Distressed Damsel, a situation that is highly agitated by the fact that, statwise and storywise, she's actually an incredibly capable Glass Cannon.
-And she's still a Distressed Damsel.
-This already bad situation is completely destroyed by the presence of Sheena, a female with obvious interest in the male lead who has a tragic past, giving her aspects of The Woobie, and whose Character Development is much more interesting than Colette's, and to top it off, is portrayed as a fully-capable Action Girl.
+She's detested by much of the fandom, mostly for being a Barrier Maiden despite, statwise and storywise, being an incredibly capable Glass Cannon.
+This already bad situation is completely destroyed by the presence of Sheena, a female with obvious interest in the male lead who has a tragic past and a Character Development is seen as better than Colette's nevermind the Break the Cutie that poor Colette herself goes through, and to top it off, is portrayed as a fully-capable Action Girl, which brings up the fangirls's misogyny.
 And this is despite the fact that, in real life, most people would probably love Colette.
 Including, in-universe, almost all of her romantic rivals.